gabriel21henrique/gabriel21henrique/README.md

 My name is Gabriel Silva and I currently live in Matão — a São Paulo’s inland city —, Brazil.

 I'm working as full stack developer intern at Programmer's Beyond IT and studying System Analysis and Development at Fatec Taquaritinga, on the last semester.
+I also completed the computer technician course.

-On my free time I like to read and watch stuffs about the universe, play electric guitar, play games, pratice my English and read books.
+I'm a space enthusiast, and on my free time I like to read and watch stuffs about the universe, play electric guitar, photograph, play games, pratice my English and read some books.
+Feel free to contact me if you want to!

 ## Detailed information

 * **Name**: Gabriel Henrique da Silva
 * **Age**: 19
 * **Living in**: Matão, São Paulo - Brazil
-* **Stack**: C# - Node.js - Angular.js
+* **Working using**: C# - Angular.js - SQL Server
+* **Another stack:**: Node.js - TypeScript - MongoDB
 * **University**: System Analysis and Development at Fatec Taquaritinga

 ## Currently focused on